Cyclonic storm 'treasure box' brings rainfall in TN | Science-Environment

 Cyclonic storm 'treasure box' brings rainfall in TN

-Northern coastal Tamil Nadu witnessed light to moderate rainfall and some places heavy showers as the cyclonic storm Mandous continued to move further closer to the States coastline, and it is set to cross coast near here starting midnight, the India Meteorological Department said on Friday.Under the influence of the cyclonic storm, several areas here and in the outskirts witnessed heavy rainfall 7 CM and other coastal regions including Chengelpet and Nagapattinam recorded intermittent, light to moderate showers upto 3 CM.
+Northern coastal Tamil Nadu witnessed light to moderate rainfall and some places heavy showers as the cyclonic storm Mandous continued to move further closer to the States coastline, and it is set to cross the coast near here starting midnight, the India Meteorological Department IMD said on Friday.Under the influence of the cyclonic storm, widespread rainfall -- light to moderate and heavy rainfall-- was witnessed on December 9 in coastal areas and other parts of the State.

 - Country: